samwell-ho/openpgp-ca/doc/src/keys-inspect.md

-# Inspecting user certificates in OpenPGP CA
+This chapter shows some ways of inspecting data in the OpenPGP CA database

+### Inspecting and exporting keys

-We can inspect the state of the users in OpenPGP CA like this:
+We can inspect the state of all users in OpenPGP CA like this:

-`$ openpgp-ca user list`
+`$ openpgp-ca -d example.oca user list`

-Exporting an individual user certificate (the armorded certificate will be printed on stdout):
+Export an individual user key (the public key is printed to stdout):

-`$ openpgp-ca user export -e alice@example.org`
+`$ openpgp-ca -d example.oca user export -e alice@example.org`

-To output all public certificates from OpenPGP:
+To output all public keys in OpenPGP CA to stdout:

-`$ openpgp-ca user export`
+`$ openpgp-ca -d example.oca user export`

-To output the public certificate of the OpenPGP CA admin:
+To output the public key of the OpenPGP CA admin:

-`$ openpgp-ca ca export`
+`$ openpgp-ca -d example.oca ca export`

+### Checking certifications and expiry

-OpenPGP CA can check if all keys are mutually signed (user keys tsigned the CA key, and the CA key has signed the user key), and report the results:
+To check if all keys are mutually certified (all user keys tsigned the CA key, and the CA key has certified all user keys), and report the results:

-`$ openpgp-ca user check sigs`
+`$ openpgp-ca -d example.oca user check sigs`

-OpenPGP CA can check if any keys have expired, and report the results:
+To check if any keys have expired and report the results:

-`$ openpgp-ca user check expiry`
+`$ openpgp-ca -d example.oca user check expiry`

-OpenPGP CA can also check if any keys have expired a specified number of days in the future and report the results:
+To check if any keys will expire within a specified number of days:

-`$ openpgp-ca user check expiry --days 60`
+`$ openpgp-ca -d example.oca user check expiry --days 60`